folt-a/godot-tontoko-tile/README.md

 ### To install
 download it as a ZIP archive.<br>Extract and move the addons/ directory it contains into your project folder.
 Then, enable the plugin in project settings.<br>And reload godot editor.

+### Tips
+* It is easier to use TileSet Pallet if you make it Image Width narrower
+* there is no save feature. if the image is too large, you will make a mistake, so make multiple small TileSets.
+  * [merge-tileset](https://github.com/folt-a/godot3-batch-commands)You may want to merge the TileSet later.
+* There is a limit to the specifications of multiple SingleTiles, and collisions refer to those of each Cell.
+ZIndex is one same ZIndex with one multiple SingleTile (most top left Cell)

 **[⇓How To Use](https://github.com/folt-a/tontoko_tile#how-to-use)** Document also in the add-on

 ---